hicommonwealth/edgeware-node/README.md

 - Download this entire repository to the file system that you are using to run the validator node.
   - You can do this by going to [this page](https://github.com/hicommonwealth/edgeware-node) and selecting "Clone or download" followed by "Download ZIP".
-  - If you are installing via a command line interface (e.g. SSH into a remote server), you can download by running `wget https://github.com/hicommonwealth/edgeware-node/archive/master.zip`
+  - If you are installing via a command line interface (e.g. SSH into a remote server), you can dow-load by running `wget https://github.com/hicommonwealth/edgeware-node/archive/master.zip`
   - Once you have downloaded the zip file, unzip the `edgeware-node-master` folder onto the file system.
 If you are using a command line interface, you can unzip by running `unzip master.zip`
   - **_All commands referenced in this document need to be run from within the `edgeware-node-master` folder._**